ChrisTs8920/FilePilot/README.md

 ## To do

 - Will attempt Linux compatability
-- Add Scaling
+- Auto refresh on action (new file, new directory, rename, etc.)
 - Add more icons
-- Add Copy - Paste
+- Improve copy paste - add keybinds
 - Add editable path
 - Add column sorting
 - Break into modules